Skip to main content

 Be careful and sustainable

-• all use of fire is forbidden
+• All use of fire is forbidden

-• do not leave litter behind
+• Do not leave litter behind

-• please close the doors when leaving
+• Please close the doors when leaving

-• rock climbing in Helleren is forbidden
+• Rock climbing at Helleren is forbidden

 The Jøssingfjord